GFF logo

-Omoe Brush - Omøbørsten
+Omoe Brush

-Ken Bonde Larsens now classical Danish sea trout pattern
+Ken Bonde Larsen's now-classical Danish sea trout pattern.

-Omoe Brush The Danish name of this fly is Omø Børsten - meaning the brush from Omø - or Omoe.
+The Danish name of this fly is Omø Børsten - meaning the brush from Omø - or Omoe.
 Now Omoe is an island in the Danish water Great Belt (Storebælt).
-My friend and fellow Bananafly Ken Bonde was fishing here one spring and came up with this pattern as a clamworm imitation.
+My friend Ken Bonde was fishing here one spring and came up with this pattern as a clamworm imitation.
 The clamworms (polychaetes/annielids, børsteorm - brushworms in Danish) can be very abundant in a short period in the spring, and Ken invented this pattern to imitate them.
 It has later proved itself to be a very good allround pattern which can be used any time of year.

 One of the nice traits of the pattern is its usage of the very common and inexpensive body feathers from Golden Phesant.
 It's a material that's much too little appreciated.
-See a beautiful color shot of the fly.

 Hook Size 4-8, curved nymph/streamer-hook, Partridge Nymph/Emerger or Tiemco TMC 200.